-While Wes Anderson is is the obvious go-to with the visuals there are plenty of influences in K-12. the story borrows heavily from Heathers and Carrie but there are touches from Pink Floyd’s The Wall, Brazil, Snowpiercer, kawaii culture, and a dozen others. magic realism is in play here which turns out to be a solid and delightful choice.
+While Wes Anderson is the obvious go to with the visuals there are plenty of influences in K-12. the story borrows heavily from Heathers and Carrie but there are touches from Pink Floyd’s The Wall, Brazil, Snowpiercer, kawaii culture, and a dozen others.
+Magic realism is in play here, which turns out to be a solid and delightful choice.

 A real shout out to the choreography of the various dance numbers.
 This is a very polished film.
 The costume and set design are also on point and are as much stars of the film as the music is.
 As a director Melanie Martinez has captured a style and feel that many professional directors working in Hollywood struggle with.
 This movie is a visual treat and a visual triumph.

-The Bad: It’s a good thing I like the music and visuals because the story is basically non-existent.
+The Bad: It’s a good thing I like the music and visuals because the story is non-existent.
 The movie often seems like a collection of music videos with the same set and theme.
-Not that there is anything wrong with that per se but some people like a story with their movie.
-I find that the visuals and music are strong enough, in this case, to make it work.
+Not that there is anything wrong with that per se, but some people like a story with their movie.
+The visuals and music are potent enough, in this case, to make it work.

-The Ugly: Melanie Martinez’s songs are certainly political and often invoke a strong point of view.
-It works in lyrical form.
-When she tries to do the same thing with dialogue it seems ham-fisted and kind of stuck in there to gain unnecessary woke points.
-It is as if she read a dozen Jezebel articles while writing this movie and said oh I should mention that.
+The Ugly: Melanie Martinez’s songs are political and often invoke a powerful point of view.
+It works in a lyrical form.
+When she tries to do the same thing with dialogue, it seems ham-fisted and kind of stuck in there to gain unnecessary woke points.
+It is as if she read a dozen Jezebel articles while writing this movie and said, oh, I should mention that.